 To further determine areas of self-improvement, we encourage you to engage in the targeted Growth Skills.
 With these tools, you will be able to generate a roadmap for reaching your next level.

-These Abilities are essential for emotional well-being, great relationships and families and vocational success.
+These Capacities are essential for emotional well-being, great relationships as well as family and vocational success.

-The T-PRAT will give you a score number (1-10) for each Ability which will correspond to a certain level of growth.
-In this way, you will have 4 scores, knowing where you stand in each Ability, and where you should next grow.
-Don’t get discouraged if you don’t have a high score in some area; it just means you now have clarity on an important growth area.
-These skills are clear and learnable.
-Here are scores and levels:
+The TPRAT will give you a score number (1-10) for each Capacity that corresponds to a certain level of growth.
+In this way, you will have four scores, knowing where you stand in each Capacity, and where growth is needed.
+Here are the scores and levels:

 A score of 1 - 2